-Send additional articles or videos relating to their goals between coaching sessions
+- Send additional articles or videos relating to their goals once a month

 Coaching agendas are sent two weeks prior to the coaching session and include an article or video complementing the employee’s goals.
 The idea is to have the article or video takeaways sent to the coach in between sessions to keep the employee’s goals at the forefront of their thoughts.
 During the coaching sessions the takeaways will be discussed along with challenging situations the employee has been experiencing and talking through those experiences to give additional guidance and create insight for the employee.
 Employee’s scoring results will be reviewed and discussed along with their progress.
 To keep management informed of the employee’s areas of opportunity and goals, a summary will be supplied following each coaching session with the set goals and their Keep, Stop, Start details.